Genealogy in Hertfordshire

 Why do you want documentary links to Hertfordshire?

 The further you go back the fewer records survive, and most that do are slanted towards the high and mighty, with major gaps in our knowledge of the common man.
 I have no significant experience of working with older original documents as I cannot read Medieval Latin.
-For this reason it seemed appropriate to set an earlier limit.
+For this reason it seemed appropriate to recommend an earlier limit, although I will look at interesting earlier questions where I feel I can make a useful contribution.
 When I started this site I accepted earlier enquiries but found that most enquiries before about 1700 were based on inadequate foundations.
 Over half of them were based on very dubious submitted entries in the International Genealogical Index (see The Limitations of the IGI and familysearch.)
 If you have experience of research with 17th century records I may be able to help - but if you simply want to know more about a pre-1700 name on a family tree drawn up by someone else, and where you have not yet verified the primary sources, I am afraid I cannot help.

 See The Policy on Questions relating to Living People.
 In addition most of my sources are inadequate for researching 20th century families, beyond what you can do for yourself online or by buying birth, marriage and death certificates, looking in online telephone directories, or from key reference books such as Who Was Who, the Dictionary of National Biography, etc.